moiri/dotvim/README.md

     cd ~/.vim
     git submodule update --init --recursive

+Some submodules will have untracked content due to missing .gitignore files.
+The missing files can be added to a local branch (in each submodule) to prevent the changes from showing up.

-To install the **youCompleteMe** bundle with the given flags you will need the following packages
+To install the **youCompleteMe** bundle with the given flags you will need some packages and then run a python script

-    sudo apt install cmake clang python3-dev mono-complete nodejs npm
+    sudo apt install cmake clang python3-dev mono-complete nodejs npm cd ~/.vim/bundle/youCompleteMe

-and then install **YCM**

-    cd ~/.vim/bundle/youCompleteMe
     python3 install.py --clang-completer --js-completer --cs-completer --system-libclang

 For typescript support

     sudo npm install -g typescript

-Some submodules will have untracked content due to missing .gitignore files.
-The missing files can be added to a local branch (in each submodule) to prevent the changes from showing up.

 To work properly with tags you will need to install the package